Panchachuli Base Camp Trek

 Dharchula is the last point of contact where you can find an ATM on Panchachuli Base Camp Trek.
 From Dharchula onwards, the long line of remote villages would instigate the pure, unadulterated flavour of East Uttarakhand.
 The road itself is one of the most difficult roads to ride on, especially in the rain (as it was with us).
 Two beautiful villages you can stop midway for tea or coffee can be Dar and Urthin.
 Again, the road connecting Dar to Darma Valley was, not to exasperate, nothing but rough razor-sharp patches under construction.
 Military trucks were also hitting the same patchy road, with camping gear.
 We thought of asking them for food in case it gets darker and we don’t get to reach Darma Valley.
 But nature forbid, we didn’t have to.

 We borrowed utensils from a local shop in Urthin and bought some veggies to cook for the night.
-Dugtu Village, being the base of the Panchachuli Base Camp Trek, is generally considered the night’s stay.
+Dugtu Village, being the base of the Panchachuli Base Camp Trek, is generally considered a night’s stay.
 But, we went a bit further and decided to pitch the tent in Dantu.
-The view of Panchachuli Peaks on one side and Rajrambha and Bramha Peaks revealed in fog and clouds confronting the same on the other – that’s Dugtu for you.
+The view of the peaks on one side and Rajrambha and Bramha Peaks revealed in fog and clouds confronting the same on the other – that’s Dugtu for you.
 We found a secluded corner away from the only shop and mudhouses there were, camped overnight and as the clouds conspired into relentless rain in a neurotic frenzy, three consecutive nights skated their slimy ways through our tent-life like the last share of its frozen wind.
 That night we cooked overcooked Maggi with undercooked veggies on the firewood already burning at the shop.
 It saved us from the agony of chopping wood in the rain.

 Imagine a morning of mules and a night of stars.
 Imagine a morning of mules grazing around the tent you pitched last night on the carpet of greenery and a night of spectacles guised in stars.
 Imagine living it, and pour in an insane flush of rain in one of the faraway villages in Uttarakhand.